mozilla-services/lua_sandbox/docs/heka/output.md

 [Available Output Sandboxes](/lua_sandbox/sandboxes/heka/output/index.html)

 ## Recommendations
-Since he sandbox does not run in isolation there are some expectations of how the host infrastructure behaves.
+Since the sandbox does not run in isolation there are some expectations of how the host infrastructure behaves.
 The current recommendation are based on the Hindsight reference implementation.